Vientiane, Laos -GX Project Site

 GX Mobile Eye Treatment Centre ( METC) where cataract surgeries will be performed.

-So far, GX has completed 801 cases of free cataract surgery in the country.
+GX Foundation is grateful to the medical team for their dedication in bringing hopes and brightness to the Cambodian patients.
+So far, GX has completed 1627 cases of free cataract surgery in the country.

 GX Foundation is a non-profit charitable Chinese organization established in Hong Kong.
-It aims to provide international medical and public health humanitarian assistance in the Belt and Road countries.
-The name GX is derived from the Chinese word “ 共享 ”, pronounced “Gong Xiang”, meaning “sharing”.
-It is a response to the call for “people to people” connectivity under the Belt and Road Initiative for International Cooperation.
+It aims to provide international medical and public health humanitarian assistance in countries of the Belt and Road Initiative for International Cooperation, responding to the call for “people-to-people” connectivity under the initiative.

-Key programmatic themes for the 2019-2024 strategic period include cataract blindness elimination, vector-borne disease control, health emergency disaster risk management, and international partnerships and community knowledge transfer for public health humanitarian assistance.
+Key programmatic themes of GX include cataract blindness elimination, vector-borne disease control, health emergency disaster risk management, international partnerships, and community knowledge transfer for public health humanitarian assistance.